“I’m Proud Of My Son": Here’s Why Biden’s Openness About His Son’s Addiction Matters

 And it's heartening to see the Democratic presidential nominee leading by example when it comes to showing support and empathy for those with addiction, Jennifer Dragonette, PsyD, executive director of Newport Institute, tells Refinery29.

-She adds: “By saying that he was proud of his son, Vice President Joe Biden reinforced the importance of supporting people with addiction without judgment and helped to de-stigmatize this deadly disease.”
+She adds: “By saying that he was proud of his son, Vice President Joe Biden reinforced the importance of supporting people with addiction without judgment and helped to de-stigmatise this deadly disease.”